 A complete history of the formation of FISA BC can be found in a book by Victoria Cunningham, entitled Justice Achieved: The political struggle of independent schools in British Columbia, published by Academy Press in 2002.

 There are five member associations within FISA BC:

 - The Association of Christian Schools International in British Columbia (ACSIBC) represents approximately 30 evangelical Christian schools with a commitment to instill knowledge, wisdom and a biblical worldview in students trained to love God and contribute to the public good.

-- The Associate Member Society of the FISA BC (AMS – Formerly AMG) encompasses over 120 individual schools such as Montessori, Waldorf, special needs schools, First Nations schools, Online Learning schools, speciality-focused schools (Arts-based, STEM-based, International Ed, Outdoor Ed)and religious schools (among them evangelical Protestant, Jewish, Sikh, and Seventh-day Adventist schools).
+- The Associate Member Society of the FISA BC (AMS – Formerly AMG) encompasses over 120 individual schools such as Montessori, Waldorf, special needs schools, First Nations schools, Online Learning schools, speciality-focused schools (Arts-based, STEM-based, International Ed, Outdoor Ed)and religious schools (among them evangelical Protestant, Seventh-day Adventist, Jewish, Sikh, Muslim schools).

 - The Catholic Independent Schools of British Columbia (CISBC) is organized into the Archdiocese of Vancouver and the Dioceses of Kamloops, Nelson, Prince George, and Victoria.
 The focus of the 78 schools in CISBC is to prepare young people for learning and living as global citizens in an ever changing world.

 FISA BC represents 307 schools enrolling approximately 94% of the students attending independent schools in British Columbia are enrolled in FISA BC member schools.
 The five associations that comprise FISA BC select directors to serve on the FISA BC Board of Directors, which formulates the policies with which the organization advances its mission.

-Additional information on BC independent schools can be found on the website of the Independent Schools website.
+Additional information on BC independent schools can be found on the Independent Schools Branch Ministry of Education webpage.